SaladLab/Unity3D.IncrementalCompiler/docs/UnderTheHood.md

 jbevain update support output of visual studio 2015 [pdb2mdb](https://gist.github.com/jbevain/ba23149da8369e4a966f)

 So simple process supporting unity3d is
- - Emit pdb via roslyn
+ - Emit pdb via Roslyn
  - Convert pdb to mdb with pdb2mdb tool

-But how about emitting mdb from roslyn directly? it can save time for generating and converting pdb?
+But how about emitting mdb from Roslyn directly? it can save time for generating and converting pdb?
 A guy at Xamarain already tried it but it is not updated now.
-So I grab his work and update it to work latest roslyn.
+So I grab his work and update it to work latest Roslyn.

 ### Renaming symbol for UnityVS debugging